Skip to content

 Registration

 Unit Tasks classes (e.g., LLMTask) are registered with the whole system.
 Their source code (concrete class definition) should be available to all services in the system.
-At the moment, we create multiple built-in Unit Task classes under cornserve.task.builtins.
+At the moment, we create multiple built-in Unit Task classes under cornserve_tasklib.task.unit and compose them under cornserve_tasklib.task.composite.

 Deployment